The “scholars” tell us that Jesus probably knew some Hebrew, but normally spoke Aramaic. Wikipedia gives the standard view:

 They have as king over them the angel of the bottomless pit.
 His name in Hebrew is Abaddon, and in Greek he is called Apollyon.
 (Rev: 9:11 )

 When you look up the word “Abaddon” in Strong’s Dictionary or Thayer, they say that the word is “of Hebrew origin.”
 It does NOT say, “of Aramaic origin.”
-If the primary language of the Jewish people of that era was Aramaic, WHY didn’t John give the name in Aramaic?
+If the primary language of the Jewish people of that era was Aramaic, WHY did John give the name in Hebrew and not Aramaic?
 Odd, don’t you think?
 And again later: